-- 1. Students will be able to develop their capacities as readers, writers and thinkers when they learn reading and writing together. - 2.
-Students will be able to analyze various text structures. - 3.
-Reading-Writing activities will motivate students to read-write and respond to a variety of texts. - 4.
-Students will be able to develop various practical skills and capabilities as understanding, thinking, retention, analyzing and summarizing.
+- 1. To develop their capacities as readers, writers and thinkers when they learn reading and writing together. - 2.
+To analyze various text structures. - 3.
+To motivate students to read-write and respond to a variety of texts. - 4.
+To develop various practical skills and capabilities as understanding, thinking, retention, analyzing and summarizing.